Fera9/Hotel-management-system/README.md

  Hotel-management-system
 Console app project for OOP2 course, Hotel Management system

 A console-based hotel booking system developed in C++ using core Object-Oriented Programming (OOP) principles and file handling.
-The system supports two types of users — Customers and Admins — with distinct roles and access levels.
+The system supports two types of users:  Customers and Admins -- with distinct roles and access levels.
 Data persistence is implemented through file I/O streams (ifstream, ofstream) without the use of databases or vectors.

 ---